aristocratious/docusaurus-mvp/docs/methodology/our-methodology.md

 **Mission guides technology, not the reverse**

-Every implementation decision is evaluated through the lens of:
+Every implementation decision is evaluated through:
 - Does this serve our organizational purpose?
 - How does this affect all stakeholders?
 - Does this preserve or enhance human agency?